irasan/MP1-beauty-salon/README.md

 As a potential client of the salon, I want:
 * to be able to find contact info and opening hours easily;
+* to find out about available treatments and their prices;
+* a variety of different contact options available, e.g. phone, email, socail media;
 * to book an appointment/treatment quickly;
-* a variety of different contact options available, e.g. phone, email, socail media;
-* to find out about available treatments and their prices;
 * a visually appealing website that will prove professionalism and good taste of the salon;
-* to see prove that other clients were happy with the service and their pictures.
+* to see prove that other clients were happy with the service and prefferably their pictures.

 As a return client of the salon, I want:
 * to see contact details and opening hours quickly;
 * to be able to find salon's address easily;
-* to find a name of the stylist who treated them before.
+* to find a name of the stylist who treated me before.

 ### Design choices
 The overall feel of the website is one that shows luxury and high professionalism.
 The following design choices were made with this in mind:

 #### Fonts
+Font [Italiana](https://fonts.google.com/specimen/Italiana?sidebar.open=true&selection.family=Italiana|Montserrat:wght@100;200;300;400;500;600;700|Raleway:wght@100;200;300;400;500;600;700&preview.text=&preview.text_type=custom&query=italiana#standard-styles) was chosen for headings as its elegance and sophistication reminds of fashion magazins style.
+Main font of the website is [Montsserat](https://fonts.google.com/specimen/Montserrat?sidebar.open=true&selection.family=Italiana|Montserrat:wght@100;200;300;400;500;600;700|Raleway:wght@100;200;300;400;500;600;700&preview.text=&preview.text_type=custom&query=monts).
+It is very clear, light, and easy to read font that allows to use

 #### Icons
 All icons were chosen for their obvious meaning so that they can be easily understood by everyone.

 #### Colors
-Dark esmerald, gold and black colors were chosen for their feel of luxury
+Dark esmerald, gold and black colors were chosen for their feel of luxury.
+Some components, eg text or buttons, may differ in the shade, but the colors remain the same.

 #### Styling
-Buttons and form fields were given rounded corners to soften the stictness.
+Buttons and form fields were given rounded corners to soften the strictness, however they don't look to rounded so that the feel of the website remains luxury, not play.

-#### Backgrounds

-## Credits

-### Content
-Text for the website was borrowed from two real beauty salons [Moyo](https://moyo.ie/team/) and [La Mode](https://lamode.ie/meet-the-team/)

-### Media
-All photos for this project were obtained from [Pexels](https://www.pexels.com/)

-### Borrowed Code
-To understand implementation of overlayed pictures, explanations were taken from [Bri-blog](https://bricampgomez.com/blog/how-to-overlap-images-in-css/)

 ## Features